The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 \subsection{The MFS limit from the effective action in curved spacetime}

 In this section, we derive the MFS limit reduction formula directly from the path integral by examining how the effective action arises after integrating out internal massive lines.
-The key insight is that when the Compton wavelength of a massive field in a curved background is much smaller than the characteristic scale set by the background curvature \(H\), the field can be integrated out using an \textit{in-out} path integral approach.
+The key insight is that when the Compton wavelength of a massive field in a curved background is much smaller than the characteristic scale set by the background curvature \(H\), the field can be integrated out using an \textit{in-out} path integral.
 This viewpoint is standard in much of the QFT literature on curved spacetime, where background curvature is treated perturbatively within the in-out effective action relative to other mass scales in the problem (see, e.g., \cite{Parker:2009uva}).
-Not surprisingly, this approach inherently overlooks non-perturbative effects, such as particle production due to curvature, which cannot be captured at any perturbative order in the in-out effective action.
+Not surprisingly, this simplification overlooks non-perturbative effects due to particle production induced by curvature, which cannot be captured at any order in the in-out effective action.

 As argued earlier, in the large-mass limit, the contributions from non-time-ordered propagators, which correspond to mixed terms connecting the upper and lower branches of the Schwinger-Keldysh contour, become exponentially small.
 This suppression arises from the rapid oscillatory behavior of the Wightman functions in the heavy-mass regime.
 Consequently, the dominant contributions to the effective action and resulting correlators are well-approximated by terms constructed solely from time-ordered propagators and their complex conjugates.
 Under these assumptions, the in-out path integral is adequate for computing the effective action, with interactions governed by time-ordered Feynman propagators, thereby simplifying the analysis.